stark0de/logcat-strings/README.md

 ## Usage

 ```
-Clone the repo and cd into into
+Clone the repo and cd into it

 1) pip3 install pwntools
 2) Launch your virtual device (ex: with Genymotion or AVD Manager in Android Studio)